 This section includes information on the taxability of food and beverage sales in places where admission is charged.
-If you cannot find an answer to your questions in this section, please call our Taxpayer Information Section.
-Please see, Other Tax Issues for information on employee meals; complimentary and self-consumed meals and drinks; and tips and other charges.
+If you cannot find an answer to your questions in this section, please call the CDTFA's Customer Service Center.
+Please see Other Tax Issues for information on employee meals; complimentary and self-consumed meals and drinks; and tips and other charges.